-Appeal to appeal body against refusal to approve entity etc.
+60 Appeal to appeal body against refusal to approve entity etc.

-- 60.(1) If the computer games classification officer makes a decision- - (a) under section 567- - (i) refusing to approve an entity; or - (ii) revoking the approval of an entity; or - (b) refusing to give an exemption under section 58 or section 59; the computer games classification officer must notify the entity in writing of the decision and the reasons for the decision. - (2) Within 28 days after being notified of the decision, the entity may appeal to the appeal body against the decision.
+- (1) If the computer games classification officer makes a decision- - (a) under section 56- - (i) refusing to approve an entity; or - (ii) revoking the approval of an entity; or - (b) refusing to give an exemption under section 58 or section 59; the computer games classification officer must notify the entity in writing of the decision and the reasons for the decision.